-The story behind the iron ring goes way back to the turn of the century.
-It began at the largest cantilever bridge in the world, the Quebec Bridge over the St. Lawrence river.
-This Bridge collapsed twice, first in Aug.
-1907 when the south arm of the half finished bridge failed, killing 86 workers.
-The second time it failed was Sept.
-1916.
+The story behind the Iron Ring goes back to the turn of the century.
+It began with the largest cantilever bridge in the world, the Quebec Bridge over the St. Lawrence River.
+This bridge collapsed twice: first in August 1907, when the south arm of the half-finished bridge failed, killing 86 workers, and then again in September 1916.
 While the main span was being hoisted into place 150 feet above the river, one of the jacks failed and the entire structure fell to the bottom of the St. Lawrence, killing 11.

-In 1917, an identical span was carefully hoisted into place, the bridge finally successfully completed, and eventually opened to traffic.
-The Quebec bridge remains a physical reminder to Canadian Engineers of the tragic cost of human error in Engineering work.
+In 1917, the bridge was finally successfully completed when an identical span was carefully hoisted into place and eventually opened to traffic.
+The Quebec bridge remains a physical reminder to Canadian engineers of the tragic cost of human error in engineering work.

 Canadian Engineers now wear a ring, called the Iron Ring, on the pinky finger of the working hand.
 The iron is said to be taken from the debris of the fallen Quebec Bridge.
 The ring is obtained during the “Ritual of the Calling of an Engineer”, a ceremony held only for eligible candidates.
 During the ceremony, Engineers individually obligate themselves to the high standards of integrity that the profession has established.